 I’m very picky about what television shows I watch.
 I was drawn to check out The Affair simply because I’m a big fan of the actor Dominic West (who was absolutely brilliant in The Wire), who plays Noah in the series.
 However, Dominic aside, it didn’t take long for the show to grab my attention.

 What distinguishes The Affair and, what makes it so interesting, is the way it shows how hazy, and unreliable memories often are.

 If you get into the show you’ll see how Noah and Alison often remember events differently; who said what to whom, who initiated what, what they were wearing, locations of events, etc.

 In short: the viewer recognizes early on how memories shared between two people–even memories of significant past events–can differ completely.

 This short video will help to illustrate this last point:

 So how does this relate to your partner’s past, and retroactive jealousy?

-As we grow and change, our memories grow and change at the same time, so much that our imagined “memories” of the most significant events of our lives are, often, completely distorted, and bear little to no resemblance to past events.
-And, if you’re worried about your partner’s exes holding on to memories of their time with your partner, the same principle applies.
+As we grow and change, our memories grow and change at the same time.
+So much that our imagined “memories” of the most significant events of our lives are, often, completely distorted.
+And, bear little to no resemblance to past events.
+If you’re worried about your partner’s exes holding on to memories of their time with your partner, the same principle applies.

 What’s more, why would you even want to be with someone who is hung up on their own past, and/or pining for past lovers?
 If you’re worried about your partner’s past memories, check in with yourself and see if what you’re feeling is actually real (ie. your partner is holding on to their past) or a result of your insecurity.